k7n2g/dapa-blockchain/README.md

 ### Build from Docker

 To build using Docker, use the following command, using the `app` build argument to chose which project to build:
-`docker build -t dapahe-daemon:master --build-arg app=dapahe_daemon .`
+`docker build -t dapa-daemon:master --build-arg app=dapa_daemon .`

-## Funding

-DAPA is a community driven project and is not funded by any company or organization.

 ## Config

 ### Network

 - Expected Block Time is `15` seconds to 120 seconds.
-- Address prefix is `dap` on mainnet and `DAP` for testnet/devnet
+- Address prefix is `dap` on mainnet.
 - Transaction fee is based on various parameters (fee is `0.0001` DAP per KB, `0.001` DAP per account creation, `0.00005` DAP per transfer)
 - Up to `8` decimals
 - Maximum supply: `800` million.